 All eligible members who retired from the service of the military and paramilitary, including police officers, civil defence, teachers, and other public officers with records that are devoid of corruption allegation shall be entitled to 50% waiver for their nomination for all elective positions.

-Every member of the Party that promptly pays annual dues shall be entitled to participate in the Party’s lottery programme which shall be organized at least once in a year.
+Every member of the Party that promptly pays annual dues shall be entitled to participate in the Party’s lottery Programme which shall be organized at least once in a year.
 The winner of such lottery shall be entitled to valuable gifts to be determined by the National Executive Committee.

 b.
 Obligations of Members: